dhis2/dhis2-docs/src/sysadmin/upgrading.md

 1. Backing up your database
 2. Testing in a development environment
-3. Scheduling down time (to avoid data being entered during the upgrade).
+3. Scheduling down time (to avoid data being entered during the upgrade)
 4. etc.

 ### 2 Upgrade the software { #upgrading-upgrade-the-software }

 #### From v2.29 or below { #upgrading-pre-230 }

-If you are starting from v2.29 or below, you must first upgrade to v2.30 version-by-version, manually, following the upgrade notes you find under the specific version numbers on our [releases](https://github.com/dhis2/dhis2-releases) site.
+If you are starting from v2.29 or below, you must first upgrade to v2.30 version-by-version, manually, following the upgrade notes you find under the specific version numbers on [our releases site](https://github.com/dhis2/dhis2-releases).
 When you are at v2.30 you can go to the next section.

 #### From v2.30 or above { #upgrading-post-230 }

 If you are starting from at least v2.30:

-1. **Read all of the upgrade notes from your current version up to the target version on our [releases](https://github.com/dhis2/dhis2-releases) site**.
-Make sure your environment meets all of the requirements.
+1. **Read all of the upgrade notes from your current version up to the target version on [our releases site](https://github.com/dhis2/dhis2-releases).** Make sure your environment meets all of the requirements
+2. Make a copy of your database if you didn't do so in step 1
-2. Drop any SQLViews from your DB.
+3. Drop any SQLViews from your DB
-3. Stop the server.
+4. Stop the server
-4. Replace the war file with the target version.
-(No need to upgrade to intermediate versions; in fact it is not recommended).
+5. Replace the war file with the target version (There is no need to upgrade to intermediate versions; in fact, it is not recommended)
-5. Start the server.
+6. Start the server

 You should now be ready to enjoy the new fixes and features.